itsngh/blog/backend/README.md

 LOG_LEVEL					=	1
 ```

-Note: All variables must be set, otherwise it will refuse to run.
+Note: All variables must be set, otherwise it will throw a fatal error on request.

 -   For development: